 Emergence of bertha armyworm moths is highly dependent on temperature.
 Moths start to emerge in some areas mid-June with peak emergence about mid-July.
 Adult emergence precedes egg laying so can be considered a warning that the destructive larval stage will be present shortly.

 When scouting for eggs, there can be differences between canola cultivars.
-Research has noted that Bertha armyworm egg-laying varied substantially among different species of Brassica plants.
+Research has noted that Bertha armyworm egg-laying varied substantially among different species of Brassica.
 In some cultivars, the number of eggs was high but larval damage was limited.
 Plants in full flower had the highest number of eggs compared to the pre-flower and podding stages.

 General recommendations for observed moth numbers (from pheromone traps):